Skip to main content Skip to navigation

 Research

-Christian eighteenth and nineteenth-century poetry; Christian mysticism; kenosis; literature, ecology, religion.
-Recent publications include Christina Rossetti: Poetry, Ecology, Faith (Oxford University Press, 2018).
-Future publications include volume III of the Complete Poems of William Barnes (Oxford University Press), William Barnes' Dialect Poems in the Dorset County Chronicle (Edinburgh University Press), The 1810s for the Cambridge University Press series, Nineteenth-Century Literature in Transition, and Weird Faith in Nineteenth-Century Literature: Theologies at Work (Bloomsbury) with Mark Knight.
+Within the field of Christianity and literature, my research is focused on Catholic poetry, contemplation, and mysticism, and its implications for our modern thinking of ecology and care of our common home.
+My last book was Christina Rossetti: Poetry, Ecology, Faith (Oxford University Press, 2018), and I am currently working on William Barnes (volume III of the Oxford University Press Complete Poems of William Barnes; and the Edinburgh University Press Dialect Poems in the Dorset County Chronicle); an edited collection on The 1810s for the Cambridge University Press series, Nineteenth-Century Literature in Transition; and Weird Faith in Nineteenth-Century Literature: Theologies at Work (Bloomsbury) with Mark Knight.

 With Mark Knight, I edit the Bloomsbury monograph series New Directions in Religion and Literature.
-I serve on the editorial boards of Literature and Theology (Oxford University Press), The John Clare Society Journal, and the Romanticism pathway of Literature Compass (Blackwell).
-I'm a member of the Scholars of Religion and Literature Network, The Kilvert Society, and Arts Emergency.
+I serve on several editorial boards, including Literature and Theology; and am a member of the Power of the Word Project, Scholars of Religion and Literature Network, The Kilvert Society, and the Catholic Women Writers Network.

 Teaching and supervision

-I teach undergraduate and postgraduate modules on religion, poetry, emotion, and philosophy; and welcome PhD students with interests in eighteenth and nineteenth-century poetry and Christianity; as well as modern/contemporary Christian poetry.
+I teach undergraduate and postgraduate modules on poetry, theology, and philosophy; and welcome PhD students with interests in Christian poetry from the eighteenth century to the present.

 'Reading Christian Experience', Modern Language Quarterly, 83.
 4 (2022), 521–537.